Sky+: Versions

 Although the different generations of the Sky+ box look similar, they have minor external differences (viewing card positions etc.) and significant internal differences.
 By December 2005, Sky+ 80 GB boxes manufactured by Pace, Amstrad and Thomson were being installed.
 Many people have reported various problems with the different boxes.
 A persistent complaint is that early Amstrad 80 GB models are noisy in operation.
 Amstrad was bought out by Sky in 2007, and decided to bring in its satellite receiver development and manufacturing in-house.

 Sky+ remote

 A typical Sky+ remote control is similar to a typical Sky remote, but provides controls for the extra features, e.g. rewinding the programme, record, play or pause, fast forward and stopping playback of the programme.
-The Sky+ remote is silver coloured or beige for the early remotes issues with 40GB Boxes (like the set top box) rather than the dark blue of the normal and original Sky remote.
+The Sky+ remote is silver coloured or beige for the early remotes that were issued with 40GB Boxes (like the set top box) rather than the dark blue of the normal and original Sky remote.

-The sky + remote will work a Sky HD Box automatically but does require additional tuning to work with a standard sky box which can be found below.
+The Sky+ remote will work with a Sky+ HD Box automatically but does require additional tuning to work with a Digibox.